-Troubleshooting tips to solve issues with your Boost Wi-Fi
+Troubleshooting your Boost Wi-Fi

 Flashing blue fast (every half a second)